-For a temporary exhibit, wall text must include ArtsWave listed with other major public, private and corporate sponsors.
-If there is no wall text, organizations may place a sign near the entrance to the exhibit crediting ArtsWave as follows: "Supported by the generosity of community contributions to the ArtsWave Community Campaign."
+For a temporary exhibition, event or performance, wall text must include ArtsWave with other major public, private and corporate sponsors.
+If there is no wall text, organizations may place a sign near the entrance to the exhibition or event crediting ArtsWave as follows: "Supported by the generosity of community contributions to the annual ArtsWave Campaign, the region's primary source for arts funding."